An efficient solver for large-scale onshore wind farm siting including cable routing: Computational results

 The considered wind turbines are potential turbines with costs and designs for the year 2050 from \textcite{Ryberg.2019}.
 To determine their locations, state-of-the-art methods were applied to exclude unsuitable areas, for example due to high terrain steepness or minimal distances to settlements or infrastructure.
 A total of around 160,000 turbine sites were then selected in the remaining suitable areas in Germany, taking into account minimum distances between turbines based on wind roses, etc. This means that the potential turbine sites from which a certain number of turbines could be selected are fixed in the optimization. \textcite{Ryberg.2019} obtained the costs for the installed wind turbines based on future turbine designs for 2050 as well as their annual energy yields.
 In calculating the energy yields, some stochastic effects that contribute to losses such as turbine availability, electrical inefficiencies or wake effects have already been covered by the convolution of the power curve.
 In a validation step with measured data in \textcite{Ryberg.2019}, over-prediction of power in low-generation times has been addressed by implementing a capacity-factor-dependent correction factor.
 The specific costs for cables and the grid connection of turbines are based on \textcite{McKenna.2021b}.
 The data for substation locations is based on OpenStreetMap \parencite{OpenStreetMapcontributors.2021} entries.

 The scenic features of landscapes in Germany are derived from \textcite{Roth.2018}, who for the first time conducted an area-wide analysis of the aesthetic value of landscapes across the country.
-Using selected photographs, a survey and subsequent regression, each 1 km$^2$ in Germany was assigned an aesthetic value from one (low scenic quality) to nine (high scenic quality) (see Figure \ref{fig:overview problem}).
+Using selected landscape photographs, a survey and subsequent regression, each 1 km$^2$ in Germany was assigned a discrete aesthetic value from one (low scenic quality) to nine (high scenic quality) (see Figure \ref{fig:overview problem}). \textcite{Roth.2018} ensured the representativeness of the landscape images for the entire federal territory by selecting 30 reference spaces with an area of 130 to 140 km$^2$.
+The photographs were then tagged with metadata such as whether they show forests, water bodies or settlements.
+In the subsequent representative survey, the participants were asked to rate the scenic beauty of landscapes in 10 randomly selected photographs from a pool of 822 images.
+In a final step, the landscape values were extrapolated to the entire German territory based on the metadata using a regression analysis with 17 significant variables and a coefficient of determination of 0.639.
 For the showcase of our methodology, we assume that one km of electricity network has the same impact on the landscape as one wind turbine.